Skip to main content

 warning

-• FLY host requires the use of M2WE or 2.4G WiFi module, otherwise WiFi cannot be used.
+• The FLY host machine requires either the M2WE or 2.4G WIFI module to use WiFi

-• Please note that the host does not support WIFI with Chinese names, and does not support 2.4G and 5G dual-band integration WIFI.
+• Please note that the host machine does not support WiFis with Chinese names and does not support dual-band (2.4G and 5G) unification

-• Please install the antenna on PI V2, otherwise the weak signal may result in inability to connect to the router.
+• Please install the antenna on the M2WE, otherwise poor signal may cause connection failure to the router

-Please proceed to the next step: SSH connection to the host
+Please proceed to the next step: SSH Connection to Host Machine

 - 3D Mellow -